 Remember, we have no paid staff whatsoever.
 We have a number of incredible contractors who work for less than minimum wage to provide services that volunteers cannot, but NTIF just flat would not exist without everyone pulling together.
 This weekend especially showed what a truly dedicated crew can do under exceptional conditions.

 It appears that our merchant banking company made a mistake when programming our rented credit card machines.
 They inadvertently credited the account of Susan G. Komen, Maryland instead of that of the NTIF.
-When you see this on your statement, don't be alarmed!
-We are working with our merchant bank and with Susan G. Komen to rectify the error and put the funds in the correct place.
+The following explanation has been received from our credit card processing company.

 You do not have to do anything at this time.
 There were no fraudulent charges and your credit card information is safe.

 April 13th, 11:00 am at Winfrey Point as usual.
 Meat and drinks provided by the Board of Directors of the SCMA, please help by bringing a vegetable dish, chips, dips or desert.
 All volunteers welcome.

 Best entrance is is on Emerald Isle off of Garland Road next to Barbec's just north of the Dallas Arboretum.